kenshin579/kenshin579/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- Backend Developer in e-commerce industry.
+- Working as a Backend Developer at Tmon, Inc.
-- Photography, Blogging, Reading, Traveling, Scuba Diving
+- Pursuing Photography, Blogging, Reading, Traveling, and Scuba Diving as my hobbies

 <h3> 🛠 &nbsp;Tech Stack</h3>